 MEMS Measurement Science and Standards—Our goal is to provide technical leadership in R&D for the MEMS measurement infrastructure essential to improving U.S. economic competitiveness.
 MEMS technologies integrate the functionalities …

-Acoustics and Vibration Project—The Acoustics and Vibration Project provides measurement services, and develops measurements and documentary standards for the SI units of acceleration, sound pressure, and ultrasonic power.
-These …
+Acceleration, Vibration, and Acoustics—The Acceleration, Vibration, and Acoustics Project provides measurement services, and develops measurements and documentary standards for the SI units of acceleration, sound pressure, and …

 Three-Dimensional Nanometer Metrology—Three-dimensional measurements of nanometer-scale structures are of increasing importance for nanoscience and nanomanufacturing, including the present and future generations of semiconductor and …